Detection of Dynamical Matching in a Caldera Hamiltonian System using Lagrangian Descriptors: Numerical Results

 \subsection{Properties and advantages of the method of Lagrangian Descriptors.}

 In this subsection we describe three different properties and advantages of the method of Lagrangian descriptors for the detection of dynamical matching:

-\begin{enumerate} \item \underline{\textbf{Accuracy:}} An important advantage of Lagrangian descriptors is that they provide an accurate approximations of the critical value of a parameter of the system for the transition from the case of the dynamical matching to the case of the non-existence of the dynamical matching, than the approximations that are obtained from other methods like dividing surfaces.
+\begin{enumerate} \item \underline{\textbf{Accuracy:}} An important advantage of Lagrangian descriptors is that they provide a more accurate approximation of the critical value of the stretching parameter for the transition from the case of the dynamical matching to the case of the non-existence of the dynamical matching, than the approximations that are obtained from other methods such as dividing surfaces.
 For example in this paper, the critical value $\lambda=0.778$, that we computed using Lagrangian descriptors, is a little larger than the critical value $\lambda=0.72$, that is computed using dividing surfaces (see \cite{katsanikas2019}).
-The trapping of the trajectories for the case of the critical value of the stretching parameter and below is because of a narrow lobe (that we observed in Fig. \ref{fig1}) between the unstable invariant manifolds of the unstable periodic orbits of the upper saddles and the stable manifolds of the unstable periodic orbits that exist in the central area, as we explained earlier.
+The trapping of the trajectories is obtained for values of the stretching parameter below the critical value, depend on the formation of a narrow lobe, see Fig. 7, between the unstable invariant manifolds of the unstable periodic orbits of the upper saddles and the stable manifolds of the unstable periodic orbits that exist in the central area, as we explained earlier.
 This narrow lobe can be very easily identified using Lagrangian descriptors because we can see directly which part of the phase space can be responsible for the trapping and transport of the trajectories from the region of the upper saddles to the central area of the Caldera.
 But if we use the dividing surfaces we are constrained to identify the phenomenon of dynamical matching in the configuration space without knowing the structure of the phase space and if there is a region of the phase space that is responsible for the trapping of the trajectories in the central area of the Caldera.
 This means that it depends on the sampling of the dividing surface whether or not we will detect the phenomenon of dynamical matching.
 For the case of the critical value we have only very few trajectories that are trapped inside a narrow lobe and this makes it very difficult for these trajectories to be included in the sampling of the dividing surfaces.
 For this reason, we can identify the critical value with more accuracy using Lagrangian descriptors. \\[.1cm]